AJSchat/OpenDEMO/README.md

 # OpenDEMO
-## A SoF2MPSDK made compatible with MP TEST
----

 OpenDEMO is a SoF2MPSDK created to be compatible with SoF2 MP TEST, commonly referred to as *demo* (hence the name).
 Next to modifying the code in such a way that the netcode is fully compatible with MP TEST, it also tries to replicate